jim-easterbrook/Photini/src/doc/manual/ownership_metadata.rst

 Fill in any of the fields you want to use on every photograph.
 The field labels are copied from the `IPTC standard`_, as is the help text which should pop up if you hover your mouse over a field.
+If you have already set your copyright holder and creator names on the :doc:`descriptive_metadata` tab then this information should already be on the form.

 .. image:: ../images/screenshot_202.png